-i.
+- i.
 Residents are encouraged to use the bicycle racks located near each residence hall for their convenience.
 When keeping a bike in one of these racks, the student should always keep it securely locked.
 Bicycles may be stored in apartments but may not be hung from the ceiling, walls, or elsewhere.
 Storage of bicycles in hallways, stairwells, and balconies is not permitted.
 In addition, bicycles must never block or interfere with an exit or obstruct flow of traffic.
-At no time are motorbikes permitted anywhere inside the residence halls.
+At no time are motorbikes permitted anywhere inside the residence halls. - ii.
+Any bicycles left around the residence halls after closing will be collected and delivered to UTC Police Department for storage up to 90 days before it is donated.